nhayward/revpit/user/pages/03.annual-contest/02.how-to-submit/default.md

   * Standard font (Calibri, Arial, or Times New Roman, 11 or 12 pt)
   * If you need a visual example of formatting for the Annual Contest, take a look at our [full manuscript submission sample](RevPit_Full_Manuscript_Formatting_Sample.docx).
  * There will be a spot on the form to list any content warnings in your full MS. (short answer)
+ * **Please note:** The manuscript you submit will be the one edited.
+Any changes made after submission are will not be included in your edit with your editor.

 #### Step 6: SUBMIT!